 - All submissions are due no later than 11:59pm EST on November 25, 2018.
 Late submissions will not be considered for the contest.

-Immediately following the submission deadline, each entrant will have their own project proposal displayed on a webpage for collecting votes for a chance to win.
+Immediately following the submission deadline, each entrant will have their own project proposal displayed on a webpage for collecting votes for a chance to be in the top 100 finalists.
 The voting period opens on November 26, 2018 and close at 11:59pm EST on December 30, 2018.

-- Votes may be cast for as many different entries as desired, but only once for each individual entry.
+- Voters may cast votes for as many different entries as they desire during the voting period, but they can only vote once for each individual entry.

 - There will be 100 finalists (the 100 entrants with the highest number of votes by December 30th) selected from the pool of entries.
 Their project proposal will be reviewed by a panel of judges made up of AFS-USA staff, volunteers, and alumni (“Judges Panel”).